Why Python is the Ideal Choice for Final Year Projects?

 Key Features

-- Generate random text (numbers/letters).
+- Generate random text (numbers or letters).

-- Apply distortions (noise, rotation).
+- Add distortions (noise to images, rotation).

 - Add background patterns.